rosflight/rosflight_firmware/docs/user-guide/firmware-configuration.md

 This response indicates that the configuration could not be set because the airspeed sensor uses the same port.
 It also indicates that no reboot is needed (in this case, because the configuration was not changed).

 ##Saving Configurations
-Configurations are saved by calling the `settings_write` service.
+Configurations are saved by calling the `memory_write` service.
 This service also saves parameters.
 ##Configurations
 Available devices and configurations are dependent on the flight controller.
 The Naze/Flip32 does not support changing configurations.

-For all boards, the default configuration is number 0.
+For all boards, the default configuration is configuration #0.
 ###OpenPilot Revolution (Revo) Configurations
 ####Serial
-The serial connection is used to communicate with `rosflight_io`.
-Change with caution, because doing so may make it difficult to change back.
+See [Using Secondary Serial Links](hardware-setup.md#using-secondary-serial-links) for more details on this setting.

 | Configuration | Number | port | Notes |
 | ------------- | ------ | ---- | ----- |